 What if any of my tests come out positive?

-You are in good hands when you book your test with Healthtracka.
+You are in good hands when you book your domestic staff screening test with Healthtracka.
 In the case of a positive result, you can review your results with any of our doctors who will take you through what your next steps should be.

 ‘Our vision at Healthtracka is to empower every Nigerian to take control of their health, prevent diseases and effectively manage existing medical conditions with the help of at-home health testing’.